 Before any whitening process, we recommend that patients have their teeth cleaned by a hygienist to remove any plaque build-up and ensure the best results.

 Given the different causes of discolouration, it is important to have your dentist thoroughly assess your dental health to determine whether teeth whitening will be an effective treatment for you.

-Here at Smile Solutions we have two teeth whitening treatment options available: at-home teeth whitening and in-chair teeth whitening.
+We have two teeth whitening treatment options available: in-chair teeth whitening and at-home teeth whitening.